 When deciding what sleeping arrangement is right for you, it’s important to bear a few guidelines in mind, says educational psychologist Emma Stewart.
 “If you choose to co-sleep, do some online research and familiarise yourself with the co-sleeping guidelines.
 It’s also a good idea to decide upfront, together with your partner, how long your child will co-sleep with you (at what age he will transition to his own bed), and to stick firmly to this decision.

-It’s also important for you and your partner to be creative in making time for each other so that your marital relationship does not suffer.
+It’s also important for you and your partner to be creative in making time for each other so that your marital relationship doesn’t suffer.
 In terms of what to do when your child is ill, if you strongly feel you don’t want to co-sleep, don’t put your child in your bed as this can establish a habit or expectation that may be difficult to break when your child is well again.
 The best solution is to allow your child to continue sleeping in his own room and to go into the room if and when needed.
 The most important thing is to respond to your child’s cries immediately.
 In this way, healthy attachment bonds will continue to strengthen.”